 Letter 754: I owe this Sopater a debt from an old kindness.

-I owe this Sopater a debt from an old kindness.
-Once, traveling from Athens toward Thrace, I was caught in a heavy downpour and took shelter at Plataea in a wretched little building — into which this very man had also fled from the same storm.
+I owe a debt of gratitude to this man Sopater for an old kindness.
+For once, as I was journeying from Athens toward Thrace, when a heavy rainstorm came on, I took refuge at Plataea in a poor lodging, into which this same man too took refuge from the same downpour.

-At first we talked about the violent rain and what it would do to the road.
-Then we asked each other where we were heading.
-When it became clear we were bound for the same place, and I added that I was traveling to teach young men, he was delighted — for he was a friend of the governor — at having the power to do me a good turn, and I considered the man a gift from Hermes.
-The journey was no worse than a festival, and when we reached the Bosporus, he made good on his promises.
+At first, then, our talk was of the violent rain and what sort of road it would make; and after that we asked one another where we were hastening.
+And when it became clear that we were going to the same place, and I added that I was traveling to keep company with young men, he, since indeed he was a friend of the governor, was delighted to have it in his power to do me good, while I considered the man a gift of Hermes.
+And so the road was for us no worse than a festival, and when we came to the Bosporus, he made good his promises.

-I ask you, then: first, to receive this old man warmly; second, to look after him in his absence; and third, to make him stronger than those who oppress him — so that by what you give through your authority, I may surpass the measure of what I received from him.
+I ask you, then, first to look upon this old man gladly, then, when he is absent, to seek him out, and third to make him stronger than those who do him violence, so that I may, by the measure of what I received from him, surpass it through the gifts given by your hand.

 AI-assisted translation - This translation was produced with AI assistance and has not been peer-reviewed.
 See the 19th-century translation or original Latin/Greek below for scholarly use.